sarvesh544a/TheCapitalQuiz/README.md

 + _**Mark for Review:**_ If unsure or incorrect, you can mark the country for later review by tapping the 'Mark for Review' button.

 ### Reviewing Marked Countries
-+ _**Access Review List:**_ From the main menu, select 'Review List' to see all countries you have marked for review.
++ _**Access Review List:**_ From the main menu, select 'Learn and Review' to see all countries you have marked for review.
+Ensure the Eye icon (Filter) is turned on to see only the countries marked for review.
 + _**Study Capitals:**_ Use this list to study and memorize capitals at your own pace.

 ### Exploring the Country List
-+ _**View Country List:**_ Select 'Country List' from the main menu to browse through all available countries and their capitals.
++ _**View Country List:**_ Select 'Learn and Review' from the main menu to browse through all available countries and their capitals.
 + _**Search and Navigate:**_ Use the search bar to find specific countries or scroll through the list manually.

 ## App Code Details